 Proposed contract ADAIR operations under Alternative 1 would typically occur at altitudes above where most bird species would be migrating or foraging.
 As such, it is highly unlikely that aircraft movement would adversely impact foraging birds or have a risk of BASH under Alternative 1 in any of the SUA.
-Migrating birds could have a greater potential of encountering contract ADAIR aircraft during training operations, especially those that migrate at altitudes above 2,000 ft; however, given the large area and high altitude where training would occur, that most contract ADAIR training would during daytime hours while most songbirds migrate at night, and that most migratory birds migrate at altitudes less than 2,000 ft, the likelihood for birds to encounter aircraft during training operations is low; therefore, adverse impacts on birds from aircraft movement is negligible under Alternative 1.
+Migrating birds could have a greater potential of encountering contract ADAIR aircraft during training operations, especially those that migrate at altitudes above 2,000 ft.
+However, most songbirds migrate at night and that most migratory birds migrate at altitudes less than 2,000 ft.
+Because ADAIR training would occur in a large area, primarily at high altitudes, and during daytime hours, the likelihood for birds to encounter aircraft during training operations is low.
+Therefore, adverse impacts on birds from aircraft movement is negligible under Alternative 1.
 Further, given the altitudes that the proposed operations would occur, aircraft movement in the SUA would have no impacts on terrestrial or marine mammals under Alternative 1.